 When Laura herself made a shift into the startup world, she encountered skills assessments that changed the hiring game for her.
 She admits that with only a resume she would have had no chance of landing a position at the startup.

-With a skills-based hiring approach, employers can begin the recruitment process with a skills assessment or scalable screening rounds where tests happen simultaneously without requiring HR’s attention.
-Every candidate gets the same assessment and the grading process should take the same amount of time for each candidate.
+With a skills-based hiring approach, employers can begin the recruitment process with a skills assessment or scalable screening rounds.
+Tests happen simultaneously without requiring HR’s attention.
+Every candidate gets the same assessment and the grading process is automated for all candidates.
+This saves HR teams a lot of time.

-If new hires stay and grow with the company, they are less likely to need to be replaced, freeing up recruitment efforts and saving time.
-Skills-based hiring also improves efficiency by more quickly upskilling workers to address evolving workforce needs, instead of hiring new employees.
+If new hires stay and grow with the company, they are less likely to leave, freeing up recruitment efforts and saving time.
+Although this doesn't necessarily mean you hire faster, it means you hire less.

 According to a 2017 CareerBuilder Survey, 74% of employers say they hired the wrong person for a job.
 Not so surprisingly, picking an unqualified candidate for the job can cost employers significant time and money.